akphi/config-tester/doc/monorepo.md

 # Monorepo

 This is not a "dissertation" on the concept of monorepo (mono-repo) nor a discussion thread on why we should or should not use monorepo.
-This is a technical record of how we transform our monolithic codebase into a monorepo project.
+This is a technical record of how we transform our monolithic codebase (i.e. the whole codebase is one giant package) into a monorepo project.
 In the following sections, we will discuss our approach and implementation with regards to tooling and the development workflow in a monorepo project.

 ## Approach